-Established real estate agents have a slew of resources and network connections that most FSBO sellers simply don’t have.
-These lack of resources will basically guarantee that your home will receive less visibility than it would if you worked with a real estate agent.
+Established real estate agents have many resources and network connections that most FSBO sellers don’t have.
+This lack of funds will guarantee that your home will receive less visibility than if you worked with a real estate agent.
 FSBO sellers also don’t have access to their local MLS so pay to list your home in the MLS at the very least to increase your chances of securing a sale.

 Lack of housing market knowledge

-Having a tangible understanding of a specific housing market is a must for any real estate agent worth their salt.
+Having a solid understanding of a specific housing market is a must for any real estate agent worth their salt.
 Since you won’t be working with one, gaining that market insight is paramount.
 Knowing the market and choosing the right price can be a real challenge.
-The wrong price will scare home buyers away.
+The wrong price will scare homebuyers away.

-FSBO sellers also have to concern themselves with preparing all of the legal forms and disclosures as well as the guidelines and requirements of the entire selling process.
-Therefore, you take the risk of financial and legal liability when you represent yourself in a real estate transaction.
+FSBO sellers also have to concern themselves with preparing all of the legal forms and disclosures and the guidelines and requirements of the entire selling process.
+Therefore, you risk financial and legal liability when you represent yourself in a real estate transaction.

 What’s your time worth?

-Time is money and your time could be worth more to you than you know.
-Selling a home can be a full-time job even it’s just your home.
-Especially if you currently have a 9 to 5 already so be mindful if you’re biting off more than you can chew.
+Time is money, and your time could be worth more than you know.
+Selling a home can be a full-time job, even if it’s just your home.
+Especially if you currently have a 9 to 5 already, be mindful if you’re biting off more than you can chew.

 Prepare your home for sale

-Some cherish their home as if it were their child, “quirks and all”.
-While homeowners learn to deal with these quirks, home buyers will probably not and quickly notice that painfully awkward paint job or unfinished basement.
-They will notice things you might have missed although you’ve been living there for years.
-Bottomline, you should do a meticulous walkthrough of your home to find these quirks and address them as best you can to help stage your home for buyers.
-Take care of any health and safety issues related to your home to start with.
-Recruit family and friends to get a fresh pair eyes if you have to!
+Some cherish their home as their child, “quirks and all.”
+While homeowners learn to deal with these quirks, homebuyers will probably not and quickly notice that painfully awkward paint job or unfinished basement.
+They will notice things you might have missed although you’ve lived there for years.
+You should do a meticulous walkthrough of your home to find these quirks and address them as best you can to help stage your home for buyers.
+Take care of any health and safety issues related to your home.
+Recruit family and friends to get a fresh pair of eyes if you have to!

 Market your home successfully

 Got to spend money to make money.
-Budget for advertising dollars when preparing to sell your home and focus particularly on online advertising.
-After all, “among nearly all generations of home buyers, the first step taken was to look online for properties, except for buyers 71 years and older who contacted a real estate agent first”, according to a 2017 National Association of Realtors report.
+When preparing to sell your home, budget for advertising dollars and focus particularly on online advertising.
+After all, “among nearly all generations of homebuyers, the first step taken was to look online for properties, except for buyers 71 years and older who contacted a real estate agent first”, according to a National Association of Realtors report.

-Many FSBO sellers are on the fence when it comes to whether or not to hold an open house.
+Many FSBO sellers are on the fence about whether or not to hold an open house.
 It honestly depends.
-If your home is on the MLS and you provide pictures and even a virtual tour then you probably don’t need an open house to attract home buyers further.
-If you decide that an open house is worth the effort then be prepared do check IDs, monitor walkthroughs, and answer questions from potential buyers or agents.
+If your home is on the MLS and you provide pictures and even a virtual tour, you probably don’t need an open house to attract homebuyers further.
+If you decide that an open house is worth the effort, then be prepared to check IDs, monitor walkthroughs, and answer questions from potential buyers or agents.

 Evaluate offers and counter them

 What’s important to you?
-Are you willing to take a smaller all-cash offer with a fast closing date over a higher sales price that comes with contingencies that will slow down the selling process?
-This is when your housing market knowledge comes to play so use it to leverage negotiations in your favor.
+Are you willing to take a smaller all-cash offer with a fast closing date over a higher sales price with contingencies that will slow down the selling process?
+When your housing market knowledge comes to play, use it to leverage negotiations in your favor.

-Whether you have one offer or multiple offers, learn in advance how to write an effective counter offer.
+Whether you have one offer or multiple offers, learn how to write an effective counteroffer in advance.
 In addition, always counter offer if you can because you could be leaving thousands on the table otherwise.

 Can your buyer afford your home?

 Make sure any serious buyer is pre-qualified by a mortgage lender.
-Also, require an earnest money deposit that the buyer will forfeit if he or she doesn’t adhere to your contract and close as agreed.
-Don’t forget that buyer contingencies give them the opportunity to be freed from contractual obligations so keep a close eye on those.
+Also, require an earnest money deposit that the buyer will forfeit if they don’t adhere to your contract and close as agreed.
+Don’t forget that buyer contingencies allow them to be freed from contractual obligations, so keep a close eye on those.
 If a buyer makes a contingent offer, make sure you can accept a better one or require the buyer to remove the contingency to close.
-This is called "right of first refusal" and is a key negotiations tactic.
+This is called the "right of first refusal" and is a key negotiation tactic.

 Home inspection perception and repairs

-Similar to the open house issue, FSBO sellers also need to weigh whether or not to get a home inspection before putting their home home on the market.
-You can get ahead of potential problems with a home inspection prior to listing the property for sale.
+Like the open house issue, FSBO sellers also need to weigh whether or not to get a home inspection before putting their home on the market.
+Before listing the property for sale, you can get ahead of potential problems with a home inspection.
 However, practically all states require that you disclose any problems with your home.
-More than likely, any issues found will have to be either fixed or disclosed as a result so educate yourself on the required FSBO paperwork and disclosures.
-On the bright side, providing a copy of your home inspection could reassure buyers and contribute to the closing on your home.
+More than likely, any issues found will have to be either fixed or disclosed, so educate yourself on the required FSBO paperwork and disclosures.
+On the bright side, providing a copy of your home inspection could reassure buyers and contribute to the closing of your home.

-Your contract should set a limit on the amount of repairs you’re required to complete prior to close.
-Most buyers pay for their own home inspection so there could be repair costs found through their inspection that exceeds the contractual limit.
-If this is the case, you might have to either lower your sales price or find another buyer.
+Your contract should limit the number of repairs you’re required to complete before close.
+Most buyers pay for their home inspection, so there could be repair costs found through their inspection that exceeds the contractual limit.
+If this is the case, you might have to lower your sales price or find another buyer.

-All the hard work aside, there is definitely a strong case for sale by owner.
-Literally, thousands of dollars could be saved and used towards an even better home.
-Just make sure to tread carefully because you could end up falling short of the amount to you were expecting to save if corners are cut.
+All the hard work aside, there is a strong case for sale by owner.
+Thousands of dollars could be saved and used towards an even better home.
+Just make sure to tread carefully because you could fall short of the amount you were expecting to save if corners are cut.